muslimmuda15/Smart-AutoClicker/README.md

 * **Advanced Automation**: Enhance your automation scripts with advanced features like counters operations, Android Intents, and flow control, giving you unparalleled flexibility.
 * **Triggers**: Set up sophisticated triggers based on image detection, timers, counters, and Android broadcast receivers to perfectly tailor your automation tasks.
 * **Regular Mode**: Enjoy a straightforward auto-clicking experience with our Regular Mode, designed for easy configuration and ideal for simpler, repetitive tasks.
-* **Tutorials**: Learn to master Klick'r with our interactive game tutorials, which provide step-by-step instructions to help you automate tasks and beat the game using Klick'r's powerful features.
+* **Tutorials**: Learn to master AMB with our interactive game tutorials, which provide step-by-step instructions to help you automate tasks and beat the game using AMB's powerful features.
-* **Open Source**: As an open-source project, Klick'r is continuously improved by a dedicated community.
+* **Open Source**: As an open-source project, AMB is continuously improved by a dedicated community.

 ## JSON Api Feature
 When you like to using API to load the actions, you need to create a scenario by JSON